puchiedarcy/wrecking-crew/README.md

 This script has the following functions:

 1. Shows the location of the Prize Bomb on each level, when available.
-2. Shows Prize Bomb counters on each level to help get the Golden Hammer
+1. Shows Prize Bomb counters on each level to help get the Golden Hammer
  i.
-Bomb Counter is how many bombs are left to wreck ii.
-Magic Number is how many swing are you must perform iii.
+Bomb Counter is how many bombs are left to wreck
+ i.
+Magic Number is how many swing are you must perform
+ i.
 When Bomb Counter and Magic Number equal 1, wreck the Prize Bomb for a Golden Hammer
-3. Shows the location of the Bonus Coin after every 4 levels.
+1. Shows the location of the Bonus Coin after every 4 levels.
-4. Holding B then quickly pressing A with turn on/off the Golden Hammer.
+1. Holding B then quickly pressing A with turn on/off the Golden Hammer.
 Useful for practising levels with the Golden Hammer without backtracking.

 Wrecking Crew.wch
 =================